timberwang0810/BabyMilkApp/doc/QR_Ruby.md

 For our app, we are using the "zebra-zpl" gem, which allows us to encode data into QR code and send straight to our printer.
 Installation and guide are found here: https://github.com/bbulpett/zebra-zpl.
 The gem can encode several data into ZPL code (which is the language interpreted by the Zebra printer), inject them into a single label object and send it to the printer queue to be printed.

-We are also using the "labelary" gem to transform the generated ZPL code into a png file.
+We are also using the "labelary" gem to transform the generated ZPL code into a png file, found here: https://github.com/rjocoleman/labelary.
 The gem sends the ZPL code to the Labelary API endpoint, turning it into a raw image, which we then write to a png file id'ed by the ciphered patient MRN number.